updated about 20 hours ago

 Creating a Recurring Task

 Recurring tasks are ones that repeat at regular intervals.
-These can be useful, for instance, when you need a reminder to make a weekly phone call to a client, check the regular mail once every three days, or prepare tax forms for certain clients annually.
+These can be useful when, say, you need a reminder to make a weekly phone call to a client, check the regular mail once every three days, or prepare tax forms for certain clients annually.

-Setting up a recurring task is no different from creating a regular one, except that you turn on the Repeat option.
-Once you do, you will be able to create a task schedule.
+Setting up a recurring task is no different from creating a regular one, except that you turn on the Repeat option by turning on the toggle.
+Once you do that, you will be able to create a task schedule.

 1. Select how often you want the task to repeat.
 By default, a task is repeated once a week.
 It can be repeated every x amount of days, weeks, months, or years.